wez/wezterm/docs/config/keys.markdown

 Activate the tab specified by the argument value. eg: `0` activates the leftmost tab, while `1` activates the second tab from the left, and so on.

+*since: nightly*

+`ActivateTab` now accepts negative numbers; these wrap around from the start of the tabs to the end, so `-1` references the right-most tab, `-2` the tab to its left and so on.

 ```lua
 local wezterm = require 'wezterm';